martin-dold/smartMug/README.md

 ### Smartphone App

 To allow the SmartMug user to connect to the mug, a smartphone app shall be developed.
-For the first prototypes, it was defined to develop an app for Android smartphones first.
+For the first prototypes, it was defined to develop an app for Android smartphones.
 Development of an iPhone app was seen as future extension to the project.